 - Energy Efficient

 “In the radiant floor versus forced-air heating debate, radiant floor always wins because it provides a quiet, even heat and eliminates the allergy problems often associated with heating ducts,” Franco said in the Bob Vila article.
 “But there’s another reason why radiant floor heating is superior to its blowy cousin — it’s simply more efficient.”
+When it comes to radiant heat vs forced air heat, radiant always wins.

 In addition, you can adjust the heat level for individual rooms to the level that you want with a programmable thermostat.
 Not only does this allow you to have the ability to customize your comfort room-by-room, but it also translates into significant energy savings.
 After all, there's no need to heat the basement all day long if you are not using it.